A bachelor degree with a 2:1 (hons) in law or a relevant social science.

 Months of entry

-International law is a dynamic subject which has to respond to real world problems.
-It directly affects states but is increasingly a matter of concern for public and private international and national organisations and individuals.
-Given contemporary and future global problems – for example, protecting human rights and security and the conservation of resources – the significance of international law is growing in a multipolar world.
+International law is increasingly a matter of concern for a wide range of stakeholders, whether public or private bodies and at international, national and local levels.
+Given contemporary and future global challenges – for example, protecting human rights and security and the conservation of resources – the significance of global governance is growing in a multipolar world.

 This programme will enhance your understanding and challenge preconceptions of the complex legal and political nature of international law-making and governance and explore the often competing concepts that infuse the subject of international law.

 - Postgraduate Admissions Office